Disease Guide ·Sebaceous Adenitis ·2026

 Sebaceous Adenitis in Dogs - symptoms, vet costs & insurance

 Sebaceous adenitis diagnosis costs $300-$600 (skin biopsy), with ongoing treatment running $50-$150/month for oils, supplements, and medicated baths.
-This inflammatory skin disease destroys the sebaceous (oil-producing) glands.
-Without these glands, the skin dries out, hair becomes brittle, and large patches of hair fall out.
-It's a frustrating condition — not life-threatening, but it dramatically affects quality of life and appearance.
+This inflammatory skin disease destroys oil-producing glands, causing dry skin, brittle hair, and hair loss.
+Not life-threatening, but significantly impacts quality of life.

 Sebaceous Adenitis - vet costs and insurance